 The project sponsor, generally an executive in the organization with the authority to assign resources and enforce decisions regarding the project, is a stakeholder.
 The customer, subcontractors, suppliers and sometimes even the Government are stakeholders.
 The project manager, project team members and the managers from other departments in the organization are stakeholders as well.
 It's important to identify all the stakeholders in your project upfront.
-Leaving out important stakeholders or their department's function and not discovering the error until well into the project could be a project killer.
+If you leave out an important stakeholder or their department's function and don't discover the error until well into the project, it could be a project killer.

-Figure 8.1 shows a sample of the project environment featuring the different kinds of stakeholders involved on a typical project.
+Figure 5.1 shows a sample of the project environment featuring the different kinds of stakeholders involved on a typical project.
 A study of this diagram confronts us with a couple of interesting facts.

-First, the number of stakeholders that project managers must deal with assures that they will have a complex job guiding their project through the lifecycle.
-Problems with any of these members can derail the project.

-The diagram also shows that project managers have to deal with people external to the organization as well as the internal environment, certainly more complex than what a manager in an internal environment faces.
+- First, the number of stakeholders that project managers must deal with assures that they will have a complex job guiding their project through the lifecycle.
+Problems with any of these members can derail the project. - The diagram also shows that project managers have to deal with people external to the organization as well as the internal environment, certainly more complex than what a manager in an internal environment faces.
 For example, suppliers who are late in delivering crucial parts may blow the project schedule.
 To compound the problem, project managers generally have little or no direct control over any of these individuals.